moby/moby/docs/swarm/swarm-tutorial/index.md

 ## What's next?

-After you have set up your environment, you're ready to [create a swarm](create-swarm.md).
+After you have set up your environment, you are ready to [create a swarm](create-swarm.md).